mdemarne/Obey/README.md

 - `obey-fix`: will fix the source code based on the fixing rules
 - `obey-fix-dryrun`: will print warnings for the fixing rules, without modifying the source code.

-For an example of how to use Obey, refer to the [Obey-examples](https://github.com/mdemarne/Obey-examples) project.
+By default, Obey applies all warning rules for the tag `Scala` and none for the fixing rules.
+For a real example of how to use Obey, refer to the [Obey-examples](https://github.com/mdemarne/Obey-examples) project.

 ## Automatically add default rules